tonyqiu123/company-job-portal/readme.md

 <footer>
   <p>Contact Information:</p>
   <p>
-    For any inquiries or support regarding the Job Portal Web App, please reach out to us at <a href="mailto:info@jobportalwebapp.com">info@jobportalwebapp.com</a>.
+    For any inquiries or support regarding the Job Portal Web App, please reach out to me at <a href="tonyqiu12345@gmail.com">tonyqiu12345@gmail.com</a>.
   </p>
 </footer>